Meifeng1510/LuauDocs/LuauTableLengthInDepth.md

 ---

-Here's the updated and detailed guide with improved clarity and additional comments:

----

 ### Size of the Hash Portion in Lua Tables

 In Luau, the size of the hash portion of a table depends on how the keys are distributed.